All Episodes

 And this conspiracy was hatched by the Clintons themselves.

-You know, it's it's not Trump's fault that she put a server and compromise national security and should be prosecuted in a bathroom mom and pop shop and a bathroom closet, no less.
+You know, it's not Trump's fault that she put a server and compromised national security and should be prosecuted in a bathroom, mom-and-pop shop, and a bathroom closet, no less.

-It's not Trump's fault that John Podesta was so stupid to fall for a fishing expedition on his on his email.
+It's not Trump's fault that John Podesta was so stupid to fall for a phishing expedition on his email.

 If you fall for it, you fall for it.